miyagi-dev/miyagi/docs/docs/configuration/options.md

 When setting a value, it is added to the default value and does not overwrite it.

+## `renderInIframe`

+default: `{ default: false, except: [] }`<br>
+type: `object`

+Determines if variants on the component view should be rendered in an iframe or not.
+Rendering in iframe makes sense when for example the component depends on media queries or has elements which are positioned fixed.
+If you have small components with a box-shadow for example, you might not want to render them inside an iframe, since the box-shadow would be cut off.
+Please also note that extensive usage of iframes slows down the page.
+So if you have a lot of variants, it might be better to not render the variants in iframes.

+`except` accepts globs.
+Its meaning depends on the value of `default`.
+So, if by default variants are rendered in an iframe, components that match one of the globs from the `except` array, are not rendered in an iframe.
+If `default` is false, these components are rendered in an iframe.

+_**Note:** After the `load` and `DOMContentLoaded` events of the iframes have been fired, their height is set to the height of the variant inside the iframe if it is smaller than the window.
+That way it is basically not noticable that the variant is rendered inside an iframe.
+In case that the variant is higher than the window, the iframe will have the same height as the window and be scrollable.
+After the `load` event the height will not be updated anymore when the height of the variant changes.
+This is necessary to avoid resize loops._

 ### `textDirection`

 default: `"ltr"`<br>